unbit/uwsgi-docs/OffloadSubsystem.rst

 To start the offloading subsystem just add --offload-threads <n>, where <n> is the number of threads (per-worker) to spawn.
-They are native threads, they are lock-free (no shared resources) and they are the best way to abuse your CPU cores.
+They are native threads, they are lock-free (no shared resources), thundering-herd free (requests to the system are made in round-robin) and they are the best way to abuse your CPU cores.

 The number of offloaded requests is accounted in the "offloaded_requests" metric of the stats subsystem.